Q1: Why is the Northern Hemisphere called the land Hemisphere?

 Ans: The outermost layer of Earth's atmosphere extends upward.
 Here, the particles are so far apart, that they can travel hundreds of km without colliding with one another.
 Since the particles rarely collide, the atmosphere no longer behaves like a fluid.
 These free-moving particles follow ballistic trajectories and may migrate into and out of the magnetosphere or the solar wind.
 The exosphere is mainly composed of hydrogen and helium.

 Ans: Rainwater is naturally acidic due to carbon dioxide, which partially reacts with water to give carbonic acid.
 When we talk about acid rain, we mean the enhanced effect which is caused by other gases released when fossil fuels are burnt.
 Two main gases are: Sulphur dioxide and Nitrogen oxide.
 The dilute acid falls to the ground as acid rain.

 Q23: What is ozone depletion?

-Q2: How are the human beings disturbing the balance of nature?
+Q2: How are human beings disturbing the balance of nature?

-Ans : Human beings have got certain needs and with these they also have certain abilities; physical as well as mental.
-Thus in order to fulfill their needs, human beings are continuously using their abilities to modify the nature.
+Ans: Human beings have got certain needs and with these, they also have certain abilities; physical as well as mental.
+Thus in order to fulfil their needs, human beings are continuously using their abilities to modify nature.
 But with the advancement in technology, this modification of nature has taken the shape of degradation and exploitation of nature.
 There is thus, a need to limit the use of resources of the earth to maintain the balance of nature between the domains of the lithosphere, the atmosphere and the hydrosphere.